eztc/Imperial-Messengers/README.md

 Solution to "Imperial Messengers" problem

 This program is reads a text file as input and outputs a solution to the Imperial Messengers challenge.
+I included the shell script (named "program").
+Runs with the included text file like so -> ./program < input.txt

 Imperial Messengers challenge:
 An empire has certain number of cities and has a network of limitless messengers set up between the cities.
 The challenge is to find the least amount of time required for all cities to receive the message.